drakkar-lig/walt-python-packages/client/walt/client/doc/md/node-cp.md

-# transfering files to or from a node
+# Transfering files to or from a node

 `walt node cp` allows to transfer files to or from a node.
 Its interface is very similar to `scp`, but simplified.
 Three forms are allowed: